- Common name: Thinhorn Sheep

 - Sheep Mountain in Kluane National Park and Reserve is a population location for viewing Dall’s Sheep.

-- Stone’s Sheep are found only in the absolute southern reach of Yukon and into northern British Columbia in the Cassiar Mountains.
+- Stone’s Sheep are found only in the absolute southern reach of the Yukon and into northern British Columbia in the Cassiar Mountains.

-- Fannin’s Sheep can be found in areas of central Yukon, particularly around Faro and Ross River, down to Teslin, in the Cassiar and Pelly mountains.
+- Fannin’s Sheep can be found in areas of the central Yukon, particularly around Faro and Ross River, down to Teslin, in the Cassiar and Pelly mountains.

 - Highway travellers can set up spotting scopes trained to south-facing slopes or alpine meadows for sneak peak at sheep.
 Keep an eye out for small patches of snow on the mountainside that suddenly start to move.

 - Venturing into the alpine for a day hike will give you the greatest chance at seeing sheep.
 Bring your binoculars to have a look as it is best to not get too close.